MPIDR/rsocsim/README.md

 If you use vim, the default C formatting should be fine (':h C-indenting').

 We reformatted the .cpp files because indentation was all over the place, but we left the .c files largely alone such as not to anger the compiler gods.

-### Future plans

-* Testing and verification
-* including convenient R-functions for generating input and reading/processing output
-  * possible options:
-    * include those functions into this package
-    * create another package that loads this package

 ## References